Overview

 Step 4: Check Render Logs

-For deployment and infrastructure issues:
+For deployment and infrastructure issues:- Open the Render dashboard

 - View the service logs for startup errors, crash loops, or deployment failures